CONTACT US

 We have several tools and processes to evaluate file provenance and/or the presence of AI.
 However, sometimes what people think is tampering, may simply be artifacts of the encoding process used in creating highly compressed security files.

-We evaluate with an open mind: Reviewing technical aspects such as block level structure, metadata, and AI detection; We also examine visual qualityies of video to evaluate for anomalies often found in AI generated content.
+We evaluate with an open mind: Reviewing technical aspects such as block level structure, metadata, and AI detection; We also examine visual qualities of video to evaluate for anomalies often found in AI generated content.

 Do I get a report with your work?

 Our report explains the scientific basis for the work we perform, so the tiers of fact can have confidence in the findings.
-A thurough report is imperative to help protect everyone at trial and on appeal.
+A thorough report is imperative to help protect everyone at trial and on appeal.

 How do I get you files?
 Can I email?